FFL staff worked with two assisted living facilities to promote upgrading their old fixtures and using better irrigation practices; water bills.

 The Dorchester’s bills for the previous two years showed that they had saved over one million gallons of water and about $6,000 on their water bill in just the first seven months of using the new smart irrigation controller.

-The conventional irrigation was retro fitted to micro-irrigation.
-The grass, especially under the trees, was in decline, and the shrubs and perennials were overplanted, which gave the landscape an unattractive and overcrowded appearance.
+The conventional irrigation was retrofitted to micro-irrigation.
+The grass, especially under the trees, was in decline, and the shrubs and perennials were overplanted, giving the landscape an unattractive and overcrowded appearance.
 The community removed the turf, added new Florida-Friendly plants and trees and transplanted the overcrowded plant material.

-Installed FFL materials, such as mulch, earth-toned pavers, crushed sea shells and egg rock pebbles, fieldstone boulders into the landscape.
+Florida-friendly materials, such as mulch, earth-toned pavers, crushed sea shells and egg rock pebbles, fieldstone boulders were installed into the landscape.

 This project resulted in a landscape that is not only drought resistant and low in maintenance (no mowing, minimal watering) but is also visually and artistically appealing.